 Whenever a chassis is first powered on, it takes about 5 minutes for all modules to start up and become completely initialized and synchronized.
 During this time the chassis will not allow traffic to pass through and you may not be able to log into the GUI, or if you manage to log in, the session could time out as the FortiGate-7000 continues negotiating.

-Review the PSU, fan tray, management module, FIM, and FPM LEDs to verify that everything is operating normally.
+Review the PSU, fan tray, System Management Module (SMM), FIM, and FPM LEDs to verify that everything is operating normally.
 Wait until the chassis has completely started up and synchronized before making configuration changes.

 When the system has initialized, you have a few options for connecting to the FortiGate-7000 GUI or CLI:

 - Log in to the GUI by connecting the MGMT1 interface of the FIM in slot 1 to your network.
 Then browse to https://192.168.1.99.